toita86/toita86/README.md

 # Hi! 👋

-I'm Eduard Brahas, a Computer Science student with a deep passion for informatics and a knack for turning ideas into reality through code.
+I'm Eduard Brahas, a Computer Science graduate with a deep passion for informatics and a knack for turning ideas into reality through code.
 Welcome to my GitHub profile! 🚀

 ## About Me